Media

 Holding the Pencil

 Believe it or not, holding a pencil correctly makes a difference in how long your pencil lasts and how tired your hand becomes and an important step in learning to write and draw well.
-Goodbye-Art Academy
+See the "Tripod Grip" and "Overhand Grip" using your wrist vs. your shoulder. —Proko

 Graphite